Regul8This/Regul8This.github.io/Regul8This_Validator.md

-# Regul8This Validator
+# [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator)

 ## Validator back up as of 2 August 2022 @ 1028 PDT
-The problem has been fixed (by doing a safety clean) and the validator is back on line with the monitoring scripts now functioning as they should.
+The problem has been fixed (by doing a safety clean) and the [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) is back on line with the monitoring scripts now functioning as they should.
 Any further downtime will be noticed and rectified much faster.

 ## Validator down
-Around 1730 PDT on 21 August 2022, the validator went down.
+Around 1730 PDT on 21 August 2022, the [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) went down.
 The scripts that were supposed to alert us of the down condition did not run (they had not been given execute permisssions).
 At this time, the team is troubleshooting the problem and getting the validator back up.
 The monitoring scripts have been fixed and they are alerting the team now of the current downtime.

 ## Update to v.0.3.25
-On 16 May 2002, per the [announcement in the Discord channel](https://discord.com/channels/789009413976883220/902960166071336960/975615313091629087), the validator was updated in a mere matter of seconds (as it should be) to the latest 0.3.25 version of the software.
+On 16 May 2002, per the [announcement in the Discord channel](https://discord.com/channels/789009413976883220/902960166071336960/975615313091629087), the [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) was updated in a mere matter of seconds (as it should be) to the latest 0.3.25 version of the software.

 ## Update to "Findora Discord Gone" Below
 On 3 May 2022 at approximately 1808 GMT, I was able to connect with Ryan, one of the Findora developers.
 He told me that one of the moderator's accounts was hacked last week and about 30 members were kicked off the server by the hacker.
 This validator was one of the lucky ones, I guess.
 Regul8This is back in the server and the links below work again.